guanxiangliang/sbx_dedup/README.md

 # Sunbeam extension sbx_dedup

 This is a Sunbeam (https://github.com/sunbeam-labs) extension deduplicate the sequncing reads after QC step.
 The process will remove both optical and PCR deplicates using BBtools (https://jgi.doe.gov/data-and-tools/bbtools/bb-tools-user-guide/clumpify-guide/).
+I used this extension to process my virome reads, since some examples have too many duplicates, which stacked in a very small region of viral genomes, resulting in strong signals after classification.

 # Installing and running